 External file management

-External tables store a list of files that meet the PATTERN condition under the LOCATION directory in the system table.
-When queries are executed, the external files are accessed based on this list.
-The file list can be automatically or manually updated.
+External tables store a list of files in the LOCATION directory that match the PATTERN in the system table.
+During queries, external files are accessed based on this list.
+The file list supports automatic or manual updates.

 View external table files